SriAkkineni2002/Anime-Themed-Countdown-to-New-Years/README.md

 A page that contains a countdown from the current date and time to the new year

 # Project Creation
-The page of the countdown was created using HTML and CSS
+The page of the countdown was created using HTML and CSS.
+Calculations were completed using Javascript.
 * The purpose of this project is to have a countdown keep track of the time till the next new year
 * While loading the countdown a gif shows up indicating loading